-3. For each element on the form, such as text fields, radio groups, select groups, and so forth, specify local values for the following attributes.
+3. For each element in the Localization Editor, such as text fields and radio groups, specify local values for the following attributes, as applicable.
+Some attributes do not apply to all elements.
+When an attribute does not apply to an element, the attribute is omitted.
 Only these attributes can be localized.